osuosl/streamwebs/docs/source/outline.rst

 allowed to ``create`` (a site) and ``record`` data.
 If not, they will only be able to view current site data.

-* ``create`` will require the user to enter the new site's location, type, and a brief description.
+* ``create`` will require the user to enter the new site's name, location, type, and a brief description.

 * To ``record`` data, the user will need to select the school (they represent/ are from), the site they visited, and a data sheet template.